daniel-vera-g/tool-documentations/README.md

 3. Linux cheat sheets, questions and hacks.
 4. Vim principles, hacks and helpers.

-If you think, that I've forgot to mention some source where I got the information, don't bother to hit me up on [Twitter](https://twitter.com/DVG3012) or simply per mail [danielveragi@gmail.com](mailto:danielveragi@gmail.com).
+If you think, that I've forgot to mention some source where I got the information, don't bother to hit me up on [Twitter](https://twitter.com/DVG3012).

 ## Additional resources